The Youth Folk Ensemble of Wales

 Growing out of the annual Gwerin Gwallgo course, the Ensemble provides the next step for musicians older than Gwerin Gwallgo’s age range of 12-18.
 It was piloted by Trac in 2017/18 with support from the Arts Council of Wales and the National Lottery, running two successful rehearsal weekends.

-Avanc have been busy working on new material during the lockdown period.
-They have been able to record new tracks and film accompanying videos.
+During lockdown, Avanc recorded two new tracks and film accompanying videos.
 March Glas was released on the 23rd of September 2020 and Fitz was released on the 23rd of November 2020.

 Download the March Glas Single HERE